schaefi/msa/README.rst

 Check and Initialize Services
 -----------------------------

-For MSA to work correctly a kafka and a PostgreSQL service are required.
+For MSA to work correctly kafka and PostgreSQL services are required.

+Before calling the `msa-init` setup, check on the following pre conditions:

+1. Start a kafka service
+2. Start a PostgreSQL service
-Make sure you have created the `topic-name` configured in `~/.config/msa/kafka.yml` on the kafka admin console.
-The MSA init process currently does not create the kafka topic.
+3. Make sure you have created the `topic-name` configured in `~/.config/msa/kafka.yml` on the kafka admin console.

+The MSA init process currently does not create the services and the kafka topic.
+Thus the above steps MUST be done manually.

 For the database to work correctly an initial table layout is required.
-The MSA init process creates this table layout and checks the connectivity to all services with the following call:
+The MSA init process creates this table layout and also checks the connectivity to all services with the following call:

 .. code:: shell-session